ABOUT OUR MEMBERS

 Rural Touring happens in many ways and across the country there are a growing number of small and medium-scale rural and community venues and festivals that promote high-quality arts events.
 Venues used for rural touring and festivals include village halls, churches, outdoor spaces, the local school, pubs and arts centres.
 Increasingly touring schemes, voluntary promoters, small venues and festivals are working together to ensure artist and companies reach as much of the country as possible.

 A growing number of producers are working with artists, companies, venues, promoters and touring schemes to develop new, high-quality work specifically for rural and small scale touring.
 NRTF associate membership offers producers valuable opportunities to connect with a national network of individuals and companies who are passionate about bringing high-quality performances to rural communities.

 View OurView Members

 NRTF supports an annual conference, showcase events and regional meetings and keeps in regular touch with all its members via email bulletins and online via the discussion forum.
 Members receive advance booking opportunities and reduced prices for the conference and other networking events.

-Advice and Resources
+Advice & Resources

 All members can ask for information, help and advice from the central office and from other members and are able to keep in touch with each other via the NRTF web site.
 NRTF carries out research and provides publications, toolkits and other resources which are available to members via the website.

-Research and Advocacy
+Research & Advocacy